-- The terms of the subject of the assignment. - Co-operation relating to assignment registration procedures. - Consideration for the IPRs.
+- · The terms of the assignment.

+- Co-operation relating to assignment registration procedures.

+- Consideration for the IPRs.

 Representations and warranties, confidentiality, and governing law and jurisdiction provisions are not absolutely necessary, but it is highly recommended to include them.

 For copyright assignment, if the right of adaptation, or the right of the original author relating to the use of a derivative work created by using the work is not referred to in the assignment agreement, these rights are presumed to be reserved to the assignor.
 Therefore, these rights must be specifically referred to in the assignment agreement.